Program

 • If the courses you plan to take are not listed in our approved courses or course equivalency list, you must email the syllabi and course outlines (including lab components) to the MPAS program office for written approval at mpas.admissions@usask.ca.

-• If the Human Anatomy and Human Physiology courses you have already completed are not listed in our course equivalency list, please submit supporting documentation, including syllabi, course outlines with lab components, or any relevant work-related experiences demonstrating how you have applied your anatomy and physiology knowledge, for written approval from the MPAS program office at mpas.admissions@usask.ca.
+• If the Human Anatomy and Human Physiology courses you have already completed are not listed in our course equivalency list, please submit supporting documentation, including syllabi, unofficial transcripts listing the Human Anatomy and Physiology courses, course outlines with lab components, or any relevant work-related experiences demonstrating how you have applied your anatomy and physiology knowledge, for written approval from the MPAS program office at mpas.admissions@usask.ca.

 Considerations Prior to Application: